AllenInstitute/mouse_connectivity_models/docs/modules/nonnegative_linear.rst

         Q = X^TX + \alpha^2 I \quad \text{and} \quad c = - 2A^Ty

-which we can solve using any number of quadratic programming solvers.
+which we can solve using any number of :term:`quadratic programming` solvers.

 .. math::